Communicating with young members online procedure

 Communicating with young members online

-Digital communication with groups of young members is allowed, as long as you follow certain rules.
+Digital communication with groups of young members is allowed, but you must follow certain rules.

 - Avoid messaging 1-to-1 with young members, unless it’s an emergency.
 You can find more guidance on this below.